electricimp/imp-central-api/README.md

 The login methods will return both a new access token and a refresh token.

-For more information, please see the impCentral API documentation](https://apidoc.electricimp.com/#tag/Auth).
+For more information, please see the [impCentral API documentation](https://apidoc.electricimp.com/#tag/Auth).

 ### impCentral API Calls ###